 Green Schools Quest

-The USGBC-Missouri Gateway Chapter is challenging public and private schools within the Chapter’s territory (Missouri and Southern Illinois) to devise and implement, with the help of Green Mentors, the most creative, effective and no or low cost sustainable practices for their schools – because where we learn matters!
+The USGBC-Missouri Gateway Chapter is challenging public and private schools within the Chapter’s territory (Missouri and Southern Illinois) to devise and implement, with the help of Green Mentors, the most creative, effective and no or low cost sustainable practices for their schools – because WHERE we learn matters!

-September 16, 2013 – Deadline for schools to apply
+September 15, 2016 – Deadline for schools to register

-October 2013 – March 14, 2014 - Participating schools work with their Green Mentors to pursue a sustainability project
+October 2016 – March 12, 2017 – Participating schools work with their Green Mentors to pursue a sustainability project

-March 14, 2014 – Conclude the 2013-2014 Quest
+March 12, 2017 – Conclude the 2016-2017 Green Schools Quest

-Mid-April-May, 2014 – Awards presented
+Mid-April-May 2017 – Awards presented

 While the immediate impact of these projects may result in energy/water savings, cleaner air, or healthier learning environments; USGBC-Missouri Gateway hopes that the Green Schools Quest will strengthen relationships between schools and the community.
 We also hope to create a lasting awareness of the importance of green schools, and catalyze a movement that fosters an attitude among youth and future generations to appreciate and model sustainable practices.

 It is a goal of this overall project for each school project to achieve multiple of the following impacts:

 - Reduce carbon footprint